broadinstitute/cromwell/docs/tutorials/HPCIntro.md

 }
 ```

-Note: Only *custom* attributes can be altered like this.
+* Note: Only *custom* attributes can be altered like this.
 Memory, CPU and docker will always have their default cache-consideration behavior.
+* Note: Unlike memory, cpu and docker attributes which inherit validation and hash-lookup behavior, any custom attributes will be simple primitive comparisons.
+    * For example, a `docker` attribute will be cached by looking up docker hashes against a docker repository, but a custom `singularity` attribute would be a primitive string match.

 #### How Cromwell should start an HPC job